-These two cask have specifically being designed to fulfil the requirements of all PWR and BWR Spanish NPPs.
+These two casks have specifically being designed to fulfil the requirements of all PWR and BWR Spanish NPPs.
 The first licensing processes established some limitations on the Certificates of Compliance (CoC) for the type of contents that can be loaded in the casks and the environmental conditions.
 The first limitation is the maximum burnup of the spent fuel allowed to be loaded, that has been limited to 45 GWd/MTU.
 The CSN recommended ENSA to follow the requirements indicated by the U.S. NRC in the Interim Staff Guidance 11 [4], where the transportation of High Burnup Fuel (HBU) in commercial spent fuel casks would be handled on a case-by-case basis until further guidance is developed.
 The second limitation is in the condition of the fuel, since by nowadays both the ENUN 32P and the ENUN 52B cask can only store and transport ‘undamaged’ spent fuel, according to the classification established by the U.S. NRC in the Interim Staff Guidance 1 [5].

 A resume on how ENSA is facing these technical challenges to improve the capabilities of its ENUN cask designs is introduced in this paper.